aurelien-boch/ziapi/readme.md

 Pipeline request workflow:
 ![Pipeline request workflow](doc/images/request_workflow.png)
-*note that the only difference http and https pipeline is the listener as the pipeline is extremely modular*
+*note that the only difference http and https pipeline is the listener (the HTTPS one will decrypt SSL) as the pipeline is extremely modular*

 ## Installation